Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 Sometimes it might be really hard to resist saying “But Sir…”, yet it is almost always the worst thing you could possibly do.
 No matter how angry, annoying or even provoking a customer is you should stay calm and let him finish talking.

 Of course, it is not that a customer has freedom of saying whatever he wants.
 What I mean by that, there is a thin line between a complaint and throwing punches over the phone.
+What phone etiquette rules convey is that you put the customer on the foreground during the call.

 Listening to complaints might be annoyingly painful, but it can also come in useful in a later process.
 On the other hand, if the customer is simply cursing at a customer service agent for no particular reason (as often it’s not the fault of the agent himself), such an agent should be allowed to interrupt the customer or even hang up if things go too far.